scottaw66/python-pytrakt/README.md

 For more information on this module's contents and example usages please see Elan's excellent [PyTrakt docs](https://glensc.github.io/python-pytrakt/).

-More information about getting started and accessing the information you thirst for can be found throughout the documentation below.

 ## Installation

 ### Get the code